aminhjz-old/learningCthehardway/README.md

-my learn to code the hard wat exercises for learning C :)
+my learn to code the hard way exercises for learning C :)